 - Increasing my magnesium intake to 600-1000mg a day.
 A 400-600mg daily oral dose, then the rest as topical magnesium post training.
 I’ve found the more I’ve taken the more benefits I’ve seen despite what some research has indicated (2), so I definitely feel there is a dose dependent response from what I have seen in practice with myself and client, and with intense training the need/benefit only seems to go up and up (I’m taking Daily Dose and Recovery Spray from Awesome Supplements)

 - I’ve eaten higher protein and higher fibrous vegetables in the early part of the day, or implemented intermittent fasting so that I can get by on only eating around 1500-2000 calories during the bulk of the day often saving 1500-2000 calories for my last meal of the day so I can have more flexibility with evening engagements around food

 - I’m training less often, but with the same volume, with less rest in my workouts.
-Because I am getting more recovery time I am able to have more intense workouts with less rest, this has meant I’m getting an even greater cardiovascular benefit and also saving time, and time is always something I am looking to save, here is an example of this on my Facebook Page with Cluster Training
+Because I am getting more recovery time I am able to have more intense workouts with less rest, this has meant I’m getting an even greater cardiovascular benefit and also saving time, and time is always something I am looking to save.

 - Taking my business active.
 I’m always looking to increase my overall energy expenditure so it’s easier to maintain my weight, so I take calls then pop out for a walk, do social media or emails on an exercise bike, or take walking meetings.
 Just wherever I can I take the opportunity to do what I would normally do sitting, but moving.